Zhendong-Wang/Zhendong-Wang.github.io/_pages/about.md

 Currently, I am still doing research on introducing uncertainty into policy gradient method of reinforcement learning, in order to help models achieve better exploration and converge to better local optimal.

-I have a good background in Statistics and Computer science, and my research interests include most of the machine learning areas:
+I have a good background in Statistics and Computer science, and my research interests include the following areas:

 - Bayesian Deep Learning
-- Natural Language Processing
 - Reinforcement Learning
-- Computer Vision